xXxSpicyBoiiixXx/CS562-VMs/Chapter-02/case-study.md

 * Start-up Performance: Slow -- The source memory image must frist be interpreted in otder to discover the control flow.

-* Steady-state Performance: Medium --
+* Steady-state Performance: Medium -- This is better than indirect threading because each individual instructions do not have to be parsed everytime they are executed.
+There is high data cache however because the predecdoed instructions are still treated as data by the interpreter code.

 * Code Portability: Medium --

 ### Binary Translation

-* Memory Requirements: High --
+* Memory Requirements: High -- The size of predecoded memory image is proportional to the original source memory image.
+The predecoding can be reduced in a since that you can reduce the blocks of translated code are cached.

-* Start-up Performance: Very Slow --
+* Start-up Performance: Very Slow -- The source memory image must first be interpreted in order to discover the control flow; then translated binary code must be generated.

-* Steady-state Perfromacne: Fast --
+* Steady-state Perfromacne: Fast -- The translated binaries are execute directly on hardware, we can furture better this by linking blocks together.

-* Code Portability: Poor --
+* Code Portability: Poor -- Code is for a specific target ISA, so we have to do this whole part again for each targeted ISA